6 Congenital disorders caused by teratogens

 There is a direct relationship between the amount of alcohol consumed, the time over which it was taken and the blood alcohol concentration.
 The greater the amount of alcohol drunk, and the shorter the time taken to drink the alcohol, the higher will be the blood alcohol concentration.

-Normally, one drink results in a blood alcohol concentration in the range of 20–30 mg/percent and then the alcohol is completely broken down (metabolised) over a period of two hours.
-After two drinks, the usual blood alcohol concentration is in the range of 40 to 50 mg/percent and the alcohol is broken down in four hours, and so on.
+Usually, one drink results in a blood alcohol concentration in the range of 20–30 mg/percent and then the alcohol is completely broken down (metabolised) over a period of two hours.
+After 2 drinks, the usual blood alcohol concentration is in the range of 40 to 50 mg/percent and the alcohol is broken down in 4 hours, and so on.

 Drinking a lot of alcohol fast results in a high blood alcohol concentration.

-Figure 6-1: The blood alcohol concentration over eight hours after one to four drinks.
+Figure 6-1: The blood alcohol concentration over 8 hours after 1 to 4 drinks.
 The greater the number of drinks, the higher the peak blood alcohol concentration and the longer it takes to return to nil.

 6-21 How does maternal weight affect the blood alcohol concentration?

 Each drink results in a higher blood alcohol concentration in women with a low weight than in women who weigh more.
 Heavier women, therefore, can usually drink more than light women before they become drunk.

 - A mother’s weight is related to the amount of water in her body (her total body water).
 The volume of alcohol drunk passes into all the body water within 20 minutes.
 A large or heavy person has a large amount of body water and this dilutes the alcohol and reduces the blood alcohol concentration.
 The reverse is true for a small individual who has less body water to dilute the alcohol, resulting in a higher blood alcohol concentration.